sergiowebberty/wbb-offcanvas-menu/README.txt

 == Installation ==

-There are several ways to install the wbb-offcanvas-menu plugin.
+There are several ways to install the Wbb off-canvas plugin.

-In Wordpress under the plugin menu > “add new” section you can find different options to add the wbb-offcanvas-menu plugin.
+In Wordpress under the plugin menu > “add new” section you can find different options to add the Wbb off-canvas plugin.

 1. Using the WordPress Plugin Directory